Here in this article, we will see what is dot net framework and basic concepts of the .NET framework.

 Before MSIL(MS Intermediate Language) can be executed, it must be converted by .net Framework Just in time (JIT) compiler to native code, which is CPU specific code that runs on some computer architecture as the JIT compiler.
 Rather than using time and memory to convert all the MSIL in portable executable (PE) file to native code, it converts the MSIL as it is needed during execution and stored in resulting native code so it is accessible for subsequent calls.

-In Microsoft .NET there are three types of JIT (Just-In-Time) compilers which are Explained as Under:
+In the Microsoft .NET framework there are three types of JIT (Just-In-Time) compilers which are Explained as Under:

 - Pre-JIT Compiler (Compiles entire code into native code completely)